 It works with any 26mm caps on any standard 12, 22, 24, 32 or 40-ounce bottles regardless of whether they’re clear, brown, green or whatever.

 The handles of the Red Baron Cap machine are easy to get a solid hold of and don’t require you to apply dangerous levels of force in order to secure the cap.
 That’s good because you don’t want your bottle flying off and shattering on the floor while you’re trying to cap it.

 Some might worry about having handles that are made out of plastic, but there’s no reason for concern.
 These are not your ordinary cheap plastic appendages.
-They’re heavy, rugged objects that aren’t going to succumb to whatever force you’re bringing to bear.
+They’re heavy and rugged, and are designed to withstand whatever force you’re bringing to bear.
 In addition, all the connectors are metal.

 - Works with any standard non-screw top bottle.

 - Robust construction is not going to wilt under pressure.

 - Magnet holds the cap in place while you install it.

 Of course, there is no such thing as a perfect product, and the Red Baron Capper is no exception.
 However, for what you’re going to pay, there is really nothing here that’s a deal breaker.

 Perhaps the biggest issue is acquiring a certain sense of ease with the device.
 Some will take to it quickly while others may find the process a bit unwieldy.
 Still, with a little bit of practice, there is no reason everyone can’t master the Red Baron Bottle Capper.
 And once they do, it will serve them well for years to come.